 Submitted proposal packages are reviewed by Virginia's Forest Stewardship Coordinating Committee shortly after submission.
-Project Advocates will be expected to present the proposal at this meeting and will be notified of the scheduled day for the meeting (tentative date at the beginning of April).
+Project Advocates will be expected to present the proposal at this meeting and will be notified of the scheduled day for the meeting (tentative date in mid-July).